 rarely causes problems with skin, a big weight loss usually does.

-In our next issue, we'll be bringing you an in-depth interview with Dr. Jon Mendelsohn,
+In this issue, we bring you an in-depth interview with Dr. Jon Mendelsohn,

 who performed my surgery at the Advanced Cosmetic Surgery & Laser Center in Hyde Park,